Last Updated on August 18, 2022

 Looking back, if it was to happen again (fingers crossed it won’t), I probably wouldn’t bother with using a topical steroid.
 I don’t think it particularly sped anything up.
 It just meant that every evening I had to touch my giant bald hole, when I just wanted to pretend that it didn’t exist.
 At the 2 month mark I actually had the steroid injected straight into my head.
 As you can imagine wasn’t that fun.
 After I had the injections, I stopped using the liquid steroids.

 Other than the main ‘hole’ I was losing hair all over my head, but not in patches, it just got really thin.
 The problem with steroids is that you can’t use them across a large area, so I could only really use it on the worst patch.

 Talking About It Helped Me The Most To Deal With Hair Loss

-I also decided to start talking about it on my YouTube channel (as you can probably guess by some of the videos that I’ve included in this post!).
-I never showed visuals of the worst bald patch as that was something that freaked me out when going through it, so didn’t want it to stress out other people that was going through the same thing.
+I also decided to start talking about it on my YouTube channel.
+I never showed visuals of the worst bald patch.
+That was something that freaked me out when going through it.
+I didn’t want it to stress out other people that was going through the same thing.
 If I was suffering, the least I could do was to maybe help someone else that was experiencing it too.

-Where I Am Now In My Hair Loss Journey
+Where I Am Now In My Telogen Effluvium Recovery

-It’s now been a year since my hair started falling out and as you can see by the timeline it has stopped and is growing back.
-I felt the lowest between March – June as that’s when I was self conscious of how thin my hair looked.
+It’s now been 2 years since my hair started falling out.
+As you can see by the timeline it has stopped and is growing back.
+I felt the lowest between March – June 2019.
+That’s when I was self conscious of how thin my hair looked.
 As bad as it sounds, I did even photoshop a few of my photos to fill in how much ‘white scalp’ I could see.
 It’s not something I’ve ever really felt the need to do in the past but in this situation it felt like a ‘harmless’ edit.

-If you’re experiencing hair loss or have any questions, please feel free to message me, I’m all ears if ever you need someone to talk to 🙂
+If you’re experiencing Telogen Effluvium or have any questions, please feel free to message me.
+I’m all ears if ever you need someone to talk to 🙂